Vinay-Khanagavi/avo/docs/ASSESSMENT_REVIEW.md

 ## Executive Summary

-This document provides a comprehensive review of the AI Voice Keyboard application against the assessment requirements.
+This document provides a comprehensive review of AI Voice Keyboard application against assessment requirements.
 The codebase is **well-implemented** with most requirements met.
 One critical issue was identified and **fixed**: dictionary words were not being used in transcription prompts.

 ---